 6. Blueberry-Avocado layered smoothie

-Blueberries are regarded as superfoods, and avocados are among the most vegan-friendly source of healthy fats.
+Blueberries are superfoods, and avocados are among the most vegan-friendly source of healthy fats.

 A smoothie made of these two fruits will not just improve your performance and endurance at the gym, it will also improve your heart health by lowering the levels of bad cholesterol and also boost your cardio health.